bnguyensn/react-case-study/INSTRUCTIONS.md

 ## Exercise #1.
 Light Switch

-Your task is to create a "Like" button that behaves like the .gif
+Your task is to create a button that behaves like the .gif
 below:

 ![Light switch](light-switch.gif)